nyjc-computing/nyjc-computing.github.io/pages/testimonials.md

 Just start doing projects and writing scripts as early as possible in whatever you're even momentarily interested in so that you can not only apply and recall the lessons but also learn new things outside of the classroom.
 Actual real-world projects are probably the best way to do well for exams as well as learn about programming in general.
-For paper 1, just memorise, most of the ans are very standard, for example difference between validation and verification, it comes out all the time but the ans is always the same."
+For paper 1, just memorise, most of the ans are very standard, for example difference between validation and verification, it comes out all the time but the ans is always the same.
 Your computing results do not reflect how good of a programmer you are, when looking beyond the syllabus.
 I think what’s more important is your willingness to learn new things every day.
 Work on external projects to help familiarise yourself with the programming language.